Effects & Treatments of Missing Teeth

 Once a person experiences tooth loss, there are other ailments that will follow.
-As your dentist in Albuquerque, Dr. Bao shares the common effects that happen for a person with missing teeth plus the treatments that are possible.
+Here are the common effects that happen for a person with missing teeth plus the treatments that are possible.

 Effects of Tooth Loss

 Leading up to tooth loss caused by tooth decay a person can experience pain and sensitivity.
 This tends to continue even after the tooth loss.
 If the loss was caused by an injury, this can be more prevalent.
-Whether or not there is pain associated with tooth loss, it is always important to seek professional help from Dr. Bao.
+Whether or not there is pain associated with tooth loss, it is always important to seek professional help.

 While not immediate, some other effects can occur from tooth loss.
 These include: